kiankyars/Ultra-Scale-Playbook-Series/corrections.md

 **Section:** Profiling GPU compute and communication **Context:** The trace shows: * A CPU threads launching kernels asynchronously on the GPU * Multiple CUDA streams handling compute and communication in parallel * Kernel execution times and memory allocation
 **Error:** `A CPU threads`

+Section: 5D Parallelism in a Nutshell
+Context: We'll start by comparing pipeline parallelism are ZeRO-3 side-by-side, as they have some very close similarities but also important differences.
+Error: `are` should be `and`.

+Section: 5D Parallelism in a Nutshell
+Context: ...partitioning experts across GPUs becomes relevant when models scales to a large number of experts.
+Error: `scales` should be `scale`.
+This is a subject-verb agreement error.

+Section: Step 1: Fitting a training step in memory
+Context: At 512+ GPU scale, pure data parallelism/ZeRO-3 will start to becomes inefficient due to communication cost...
+Error: `becomes` should be `become`.
+This is a subject-verb agreement error.

+Section: Step 1: Fitting a training step in memory
+Context: We focus on fitting a single instance for now - even though we may use DP for ZeRO to achieve this goal - we're only interested here in the model parameters memory savings that it provide when used with ZeRO-3.
+Error: `provide` should be `provides`.
+This is a subject-verb agreement error.

+Section: Lessons learned on benchmarking
+Context: ...we hope we can help making distributed training techniques more accessible...
+Error: `help making` is grammatically incorrect.
+It should be `help make`.

+Section: Diving into the GPUs – Fusing, Threading, and Mixing
+Context: _Registers_ are the smallest units and are private to the threads during executions.
+Error: `executions` should be the singular `execution`.

+Section: FlashAttention
+Context: The global memory in modern GPUs often uses a technology called [](https://semianalysis.com/2024/09/03/the-memory-wall/#hbm-roadmap)High Bandwidth Memory (HBM)...
+Error: The empty square brackets `[]`

+Section: A0: Parallel Programming Crash Course
+Context: def init\_process(): dist.initi_process_group(backend='nccl')
+Error: In the code snippet, `initi_process_group` is a typo and should be `init_process_group`.

+Section: A0: Parallel Programming Crash Course
+Context: init\_process() example\_broadcats()
+Error: In the code snippet, `example\_broadcats()` is a typo and should be `example_broadcast()`.

+Section: A1: Distributed Training Profiling
+Context: The _.cu_ file would like this for a simple `add` kernel:
+Error: `would like this` is grammatically incorrect in this context and should be `would look like this`.

+Section: A3: Math for Compute/Communication Overlap
+Context: ...the communication of parameters for the next layer can be hidden behind the computation of the current layer. `
+Error: There is an extraneous backtick `` at the end of the "ZeRO-3 (FSDP) communication analysis" section.

+Section: A3: Math for Compute/Communication Overlap
+Context: Interestingly, the ratio only depends on the hidden size h and tensor parallelism degree tp, not on sequence length or batch size.
+Error: `tp` should be `TP` to be consistent with its usage throughout the rest of the document.